 Part of the solution to the erosion impacts will be the replacement of the main beach access ramp and foreshore protection works.
 The ramp is old and with recent storm impacts becoming more severe it needs to be redesigned and rebuilt to maintain safe access to this significant stretch of coastline.

 The existing ramp is structurally compromised as a result of damaging coastal processes, notably a large storm in 2015 and a continuing series of surge impacts which caused significant local erosion of the sand dune.

 We have lost 6 to 8 metres of this foredune in the last ten years.
 This is, in turn, threatening important community beach access infrastructure on the top of the dune, including the main beach car park and toilet block.

 We need the community and key stakeholder groups’ assistance to make the best decisions on a new ramp design and foreshore protection arrangements at this site.
-Come along to our Community Open Houses to find out more and tell us what you know about this area and issue.
-If you have any old photos of this area we’d love to see them.
+We have conducted a series of Open Houses at the beginning of October 2018.
+A number of documents detailing information about the Open Houses can be downloaded from this website:

 Drop in anytime

-Barwon Coast staff and environmental consultants from Water Technology who are assisting us with a review of coastal processes along the main beach will be at the Open Houses to answer any questions.
+Barwon Coast staff and environmental consultants from Water Technology who are assisting us with a review of coastal processes along the main beach will be at the Listening Posts to answer any questions.